-20. Hart, S. (Ed.).
+22. Hart, S. (Ed.).
 (1983).
 The arts in prison.
 New York: Center for Advanced Study in Theater Arts, The City University.

-Author Affiliation: Center for Advanced Study in Theatre Arts, Graduate School of the City University of New York painting, sculpture, theater, video, writing
+Author Affiliations: Center for Advanced Study in Theatre Arts, Graduate School of the City University of New York

-Artforms: Dance, drama, jewelry and miscellaneous arts and crafts, film, music,
+Artforms: Dance, drama, jewelry and miscellaneous arts and crafts, film, music, painting, sculpture, theater, video, writing